-At TCG we offer children a range of forest walks and forest school sessions.
-We spend lots of time in the woods and will seek permission from parents for outings out the premises.
+At TCG we offer children a range of local outings.
+We spend lots of time in the woods and will seek permission from parents for outings off the premises.
 We believe that planned outings and visits complement and enhance the learning opportunities inside the nursery environment and extend children's experiences.